Community Resilience Co-Lab

 Application, Selection, and Notification

 The organizing and selection committee is comprised of staff at the Cross-Cultural Center; Center for Black Cultures, Resources, and Research; and the Global Sustainability Resource Center.
-Selected applicants will be asked to participate in a brief in-person interview between March 16-24, 2017.
-All applicants will be notified of their application status by March 24, 2017.
-The target start date of the fellowship is April 3, 2017.
+The application deadline has passed.
+The selection and notification process is currently underway.

 and the UCI Center for Black Cultures, Resources, and Research.